jameymcelveen/VerseOfTheDay/README.md

 browse to [https://localhost:5001](https://localhost:5001)

 ---
-You can also review the latest versuon of this app running on [Heroku](http://verseofday.herokuapp.com/)
+You can also review the latest version of this app running on [Heroku](http://verseofday.herokuapp.com/)